Making a company move can be challenging, overwhelming, and time-consuming.

 For instance, if you have old phones, printers, copiers, office supplies, or furniture that you no longer need, you can separate them from the essential ones and decide how you are going to get rid of them.

-To declutter, you may want to consider donating useful items to a local charity nearby or if you are looking to make money out of these things, you can organize a garage sale to sell those stuff in the fastest time possible.
+To declutter, you may want to consider donating valuable items to a local charity nearby or if you are looking to make money out of these things, you can organize a garage sale to sell those stuff in the fastest time possible.

 Therefore, if you want to save money on your moving costs, be sure to only take what you need.